waveq/aggregations-3/Aggregations_2.6.md

 }
 ```

+### Aggregation cursors

+Note, that aggregation cursors are not available within *mongo* shell.

-#### Get states with a population over 10 million
+*Example*: Get states with a population over 10 million.

-Aggregation cursors are not available within *mongo* shell:

 ```js
 // cursor.js